galatea-associates/poc-domain-data-gen/README.md

 A domain object is an entity that represents a real-world business object, such as a position or a trade.

 Each domain object is represented by a single Python module containing a single Python class, these modules reside in the "domainobjects" package.
 Each class extends the abstract class "Generatable", which defines a single abstract method "get_template".
 If you wish to add a new domain object, simply create a new python module containing a single class which extends the "Generatable" abstract class and implements the abstract method "get_template".
 The "get_template" method should return a dictionary that represents the structure of the domain object.
-Functions found inside the "shared_data_generator" module can be referenced here.
+Functions found inside the "common_data_generator" module can be referenced here.

 ### Domain Objects Data Dictionary